from small one page howto to huge articles all in one place

 perror()

-produces a message on the standard error output, describing the last
+function produces a message on standard error describing the last

 error encountered during a call to a system or library function.